-10. The Danish Bankers Association recommends that an overview of the participation of the members of the board of directors in board and committee meetings be published on the members' website or similar.
+- 10. The Danish Bankers Association recommends that an overview of the participation of the members of the board of directors in board and committee meetings be published on the members' website or similar. - 11.
+The Danish Bankers Association recommends that the members consider and explain whether the rules set out in the Danish Financial Business Act (lov om finansiel virksomhed) regarding a cap on number of executive positions are relevant for the members.

-Attendance rates at both Board of Directors and committees meetings are published on www.danskebank.com.
+Attendance rates at both Board of Directors and committees meetings are published on danskebank.com.